remijs/remi/README.md

 ## Main plugin

-You can specify the plugin that should be registered first by passing it's name through the `main` option of the shared options.
+You can specify the plugin that should be registered first by passing its name through the `main` option of the shared options.
 The main plugin can't have any dependencies.